-Both MBOH Board members and public stakeholders have a responsibility toshould refrain from ex parte communications with interested persons or parties, or their representatives, who may be affected by regarding certainany matters on which the Boardmembers may take efficial Beard-action.
-Ex parte communications are may include communications in any form between a Board member and a public stakeholder other than in the course and on the record of that take place outside a duly noticed public meeting-or hearing of the Board regarding certain matters on the Board's agenda or that will require later Board action, relate to a matter on which the Board may take action to determine to rights or obligations of the person or party, and which convey information or may otherwise influence the Board member regarding the matter.
+Both MBOH Board members and public stakeholders have a responsibility to refrain from ex parte communications regarding certain matters on which the Board may take action.
+Ex parte communications are communications in any form between a Board member and a public stakeholder other than in the course and on the record of a duly noticed public meeting of the Board regarding certain matters on the Board's agenda or that will require later Board action.

-If a Board member is unable to avoidreceives or participates in such communications, the member will be required to disclose on the record at a public Board meeting of the Board the full content of such communication and the identity of the person making the communication.
-The addition, the Board may also impose additional remedial measures to avoid unfair advantage, or the perception of unfair advantage, or to cure any prejudice to other interested parties, including disqualification of the Board member may be disqualified from participating in Board discussion and action on the matter, or, if the applicant or requestor committed, or failed to take reasonable action to avoid, the ex parte communication, denial or rejection of the application or request.
-Avoidance of ex parte communications is preferred over disclosure, as suchSuch communications may also-subject the Board to challenge regarding its action on the matter.
+If a Board member receives or participates in such communications, the member will be required to disclose on the record at a public Board meeting the full content of such communication and the identity of the person making the communication.
+The Board may also impose additional remedial measures to avoid unfair advantage, or the perception of unfair advantage, or to cure any prejudice to other interested parties, including disqualification of the Board member from participating in Board discussion and action on the matter, or, if the applicant or requestor committed, or failed to take reasonable action to avoid, the ex parte communication, denial or rejection of the application or request.

+Avoidance of ex parte communications is preferred over disclosure, as such communications may subject the Board to challenge regarding its action on the matter.

-While the foregoing rules do not apply to all Board matters, Housing Credit letter of intent project selections and credit awards, and other requests and approvals under this QAP that require Board action (e.g., waiver requests and credit refresh requests), are expressly subject to these exex parte communications rules and failure to observe them may lead to adverse consequences for applicants or other interested parties and include communications regarding general matters of housing, funding for low-income housing, or other Board policy, and do not include Board member speaking appearances, conferences, consulting engagements or other events or settings to the extent not involving communications such as those described above.
+While the foregoing rules do not apply to all Board matters, Housing Credit letter of intent project selections and credit awards, and other requests and approvals under this

+QAP that require Board action (e.g., waiver requests and credit refresh requests), are expressly subject to these ex parte communication rules and failure to observe them may lead to adverse consequences for applicants or other interested parties.